pkhuong/VLBDB/README.md

 _WARNING_ this is extremely experimental code.
 I'm currently focusing on getting code generation and optimization right.
 Work on fast compilation, robustness, memory management, etc. will come later.
+Also, the C++ interface simply doesn't exist yet.

 Runtime Specialisation
 ----------------------